Online Teaching Course

 CISTL’s Online Course Development Grant is a twelve-week program.

 This program helps instructors understand who our students are, how to develop a course using the Quality Matters rubric, ADA accessibility guidelines, internet copyright and fair use, and how to match the appropriate technology and assessment for the course with weekly learning objectives through the Backwards by Design instructional design theory.
-Those who participate in this program will develope an actual online course.
+Those who participate in this program will develop an actual online course.
 During six-weeks of actual class time faculty will be encouraged to learn and develop a quality online course.
 (Faculty teaching technology-enhanced and hybrid courses may also be considered for the grant.)

 Participants receive a stipend once the course is fully developed according to standards established by CISTL.